lightning/bolts/05-onchain.md

 # General Nomenclature

-Any unspent output is considered to be *unresolved* and is *resolved* as detailed in this document.
+Any unspent output is considered to be *unresolved* and can be *resolved* as detailed in this document.
 Usually this is accomplished by spending it with another *resolving* transaction.
 Although, sometimes simply noting the output for later wallet spending is sufficient, in which case the transaction containing